mui/material-ui/docs/src/pages/demos/chips/chips.md

 Examples of Chips, using an image Avatar, SVG Icon Avatar, "Letter" and (string) Avatar.

 - Chips with the `onClick` property defined change appearance on focus, hover, and click.
 - Chips with the `onDelete` property defined will display a delete icon which changes appearance on hover.

 {{"demo": "pages/demos/chips/Chips.js"}}

+## Chip Playground

+{{"demo": "pages/demos/chips/ChipsPlayground.js"}}

 ## Chip array

 An example of rendering multiple Chips from an array of values.
 Deleting a chip removes it from the array.
 Note that since no `onClick` property is defined, the Chip can be focused, but does not